-HPE 212 DRUG EDUCATION
+IPE 212 DRUG EDUCATION (3

 Examines a variety of teaching strategies and materials appropriate to the teaching of drug and alcohol use and abuse information in grades 6-12.
 An examination of the drug abuse from psychological, historical, and legal perspectives.
-The effects of drug use on the health and social function of the individual will be reviewed as well as drug abuse programs, teaching curricula, drug testing, and other related issues.
+The effects of drug use on the health and social function of the individual will be reviewed as well as drug abuse programs, teaching strategies, and materials.
 Prerequisite: HPE 158.
 Alternate years.
-Spring '09.
+Spring '07.